Hemu Adhikari is seen here with his wife Kamala at Osterly where the 1952 Indian team to England were playing the Indian Gymkhana Club © Getty Images

 Back home, he assumed national duties and moved to the Services Ranji Trophy team as a result.
 Soon enough, he scored 105 against Southern Punjab at Patiala, and after top-scoring with 64 in Services’ second innings against the touring MCC at Dehra Dun he was picked for the first Test against the tourists at Delhi, thus becoming the first player from Services to appear in a Test for India.

-Batting at seven he registered a duck and was then promoted to first-down to play out Fred Trueman: he did a decent job, adding 52 with a rampant Vinoo Mankad, but managed to score only 16.
-He was retained for the next two Tests but fared quite poorly (though he top-scored with 27 in the second innings at Old Trafford when India were bowled out for 58 and 98 in the same day).
+Batting at No. 7 he registered a duck and was then promoted to first-down to play out Fred Trueman: he did a decent job, adding 52 with a rampant Vinoo Mankad, but managed to score only 16.
+He was retained for the next 2 Tests but fared quite poorly (though he top-scored with 27 in the second innings at Old Trafford when India were bowled out for 58 and 98 in the same day).

 The record partnership